channyeintun/chan/enhancement.md

 - Add a risk tier for dotfiles, editor config, shell rc files, and user-home paths
 - Ensure write approvals always include a stable diff preview

+### 5. Separate create, overwrite, and edit intent

+Reference files:

+- `src/extension/tools/node/createFileTool.tsx`
+- `src/extension/tools/node/replaceStringTool.tsx`
+- `src/extension/tools/node/multiReplaceStringTool.tsx`

+What is worth copying:

+- Creation is treated as a distinct operation from editing an existing file.
+- Replacement tools are not overloaded with file-creation semantics.
+- The tool contract makes existence expectations clearer.

+Why it fits `gocode`:

+- `file_write` currently acts as both create and overwrite.
+- `file_edit` can create a file when `old_string` is empty.
+- That flexibility is convenient but makes failure and approval policy less explicit.

+Recommended direction:

+- Either split creation into a separate tool or add an explicit overwrite policy to `file_write`.
+- Remove or de-emphasize implicit file creation from `file_edit`.

+### 6. Surface post-edit diagnostics

+Reference files:

+- `src/extension/tools/node/abstractReplaceStringTool.tsx`
+- `src/extension/tools/node/editFileToolUtils.tsx`

+What is worth copying:

+- After an edit, collect changed-file diagnostics when the environment can provide them.
+- Return diagnostics as part of the tool result instead of requiring a separate debugging turn.

+Why it fits `gocode`:

+- Diff previews are useful, but they do not tell the model whether the edit broke the file.
+- This is one of the biggest practical robustness wins from the VS Code implementation.

+Recommended direction:

+- Add optional post-edit diagnostics to `file_write`, `file_edit`, `multi_replace_file_content`, and future `apply_patch`.

 ## Best subagent orchestration takeaways to adopt